 The department maintains leading-edge studios and labs to help train students in various communications skills in the new Agricultural Sciences Building.
-Students have access to a multimedia computer newsroom, video preproduction studio and full TV studio, and a photographic darkroom.
+Students have access to a multimedia computer newsroom, video pre-production studio and full TV studio.

 - Broadcast/Electronic Media: Focuses on the distribution of video and audio content to a wide audience via television, radio, and the Internet.
 Students learn to write radio and TV scripts as well as how to use electronic media equipment.
 Students can get hands-on experience by getting involved with Utah Public Radio, Aggie radio, or Aggie TV.

 - Print Journalism: Students learn how to find, collect, and report the news.
 They typically find careers writing for either a newspaper or magazine.
-Most students in this emphasis write for the on-campus newspaper, The Utah Statesman.
+Many students in this emphasis write for the on-campus newspaper, The Utah Statesman.
 All students write for the Utah State News Service.
 Aggie Blueprint is a student-run magazine that provides students opportunities to publish feature length articles

 - Public Relations/Corporate Communication: Public relations is concerned with maintaining the public perception of an organization, business or person.
 A PR specialist may be involved with image building, media relations, event planning, crisis management, web communications, social media, and other communication functions.
 Public Relations students have many opportunities to create professional level work for real world clients.

 All students must complete a one-semester internship before graduation.
 Because of the hands-on learning students receive while in the program, students have substantial experience and are more likely to be hired post-graduation.
 Many intern at non-profits, government agencies, and news media such as The Deseret Morning News, KSL-TV, National Geographic, The Logan Herald-Journal, KTVX-TV and KUTV, and The Salt Lake Tribune.
 These experiences help them to thrive in today's fast-changing communications environment.

 JCOM majors can get involved with news production on campus by working at A-TV News, writing for Utah State News Service, or reporting for Aggie Radio and Utah Public Radio.
-The new student-initiated JCOM Communicators’ Guild also provides a vehicle for students to take ownership of their department and their education.
+All these experiences provide a vehicle for students to take ownership of their department and their education.